Alfinaditya/golekno/src/contents/footer.md

 ---
+name: footer
+footer:
-footer: Made with 💛 by Golekno
+  description: Made with 💛 by Golekno
 ---